 In the upcoming Advanced Training in Executive Function training you will:

 Learn how to prime your student's brain for learning with 5-minute cognitive-motor activities.

 Implement progress monitoring with the cognitive-motor skill tracking forms we use in our clinical practice.

 Learn how to engage your students in "Cognitive Conversations" about self-control, attention, and memory.

-Bring cognitive coaching and cognitive-motor activities to your school or clinic.
+Bring scientifically supported cognitive coaching and cognitive-motor activities to your school or clinic.

 The Advanced 2-Day Course is updated and will be presented LIVE in Boise Idaho February 8 & 9, 2024.
 In this 12-hour course, you will learn the cognitive coaching and rapid neural activation exercises we use in clinical practice to stimulate executive functions.
 Our CogniSuite and CogniMoves programs are used worldwide by teachers, clinicians, occupational therapists, physical education teachers, and speech pathologists.
 Join us in strengthening executive function and self-regulation in children and adolescents.

 A warm thank you to Tarwater Elementary School, The Royce Family, the Wellington-Alexander Center Team, and the educators at St. Francis Xavier Elementary School for filming the videos that bring motor-cognition to students and classrooms worldwide.